 Note: I’ll add the steps required when you’ve configured a disposition review for the label and items are currently sitting in the Pending items tab of the disposition review page.

-Microsoft’s guidance on deleting retention labels is here: Deleting retention labels.
+Microsoft’s guidance on deleting retention labels from Microsoft Purview is here: Deleting retention labels.
 In summary, it states you cannot delete:

 - an event-based retention label